 The COVID-19 pandemic has exacerbated the existing problems facing urban mobility, particularly for low-income populations that rely on public transportation.
 Urban social theories suggest that multiple forms of discrimination in conjunction with urban sprawl combine to create inequitable outcomes for low-income and minority populations based on their location and condition of local infrastructure.
 In this study we address this issue by extending on-going qualitative research on the topic of urban connectivity for low-income and minority groups in Atlanta, GA through a series of semi-structured focus groups to address the mobility needs and challenges in this new environment.

-COVID-19 Quick Response Research
+COVID-19 Quick Response Research: Round 1

 The following is a list of recently funded COVID-19 Quick Response Research.
 These were awarded as part of a Special Call for research on this global crisis.

 Enhancing Our Healthcare Heroes’ Overall Well-Being: Balancing Patient Health, Personal Risk, and Family Responsibilities during the COVID-19 Pandemic

 As the coronavirus spreads rapidly across the globe, healthcare professionals are working tirelessly to care for patients despite shortages in personal protective equipment and medical supplies.
 Current research rarely examines how healthcare workers balance patient care, personal risk, and family responsibilities during a pandemic.
 To address this gap, we use qualitative methods to measure holistic well-being among healthcare workers during the COVID-19 pandemic.
 This study will identify specific challenges that healthcare workers face and inform recommendations for evidence-based emergency planning for pandemics.
 Ultimately, this research can enhance healthcare workers’ capacity to prepare for and respond to future public health emergencies.